The Quran is a divine book that Allah SWT revealed through the angel Gabriel to the last Arabic Prophet, Muhammad PBUH.

 Shaykh Yasir Qadhi, in his book An Introduction to the Sciences of the Quran, provides a valuable meaning about the importance of Tafseer by saying, “The Quran is like a treasure trapped in a glass receptacle; mankind can view and benefit from this treasure, but they need Tafseer, for Tafseer acts like the key that unlocks the treasure so that mankind can benefit from it to the greatest possible extent.”

-In closing, understanding Quran is one of the most aims you can seek in your life.
+In closing, understanding the Quran is one of the most important aims you can seek in your life.
 As you go on your life journey, you will need guidance whenever you feel lost, and there is no better guide than the Qur’an to help you do so.
 Tafseer will offer you help as the ancient scholars are more knowledgeable about the Arabic language and the context of every Surah.
-And in general, your trial to understand the reason for which Surahs were revealed and their historical context will aid you in getting the best understanding of the Surahs of the Holy Quran.
+In general, your trial to understand the reason for which Surahs were revealed and their historical context will aid you in getting the best understanding of the Surahs of the Holy Quran.